NikhilJi143/Busy_buy_app_using_Redux_toolkit/README.md

 # Busy Buy App using ReactJS and Redux Toolkit
-This is shopping cart🛒 project built using ReactJS and Redux Toolkit.
-I used TailwindCSS to style the webpage.
+This is Busy Buy Shoping App🛒 project built using ReactJS and Redux Toolkit.
+I used CSS to style the webpage.
 The design is completely responsive.

 # Project Features:
 1. Beautiful and Responsive UI using SCSS